[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 • CENTRE CAMERA

-– bind to MOUSE SCROLL WHEEL or BUTTON3 (side button)
+– bind to MOUSE SCROLL WHEEL (press it) or BUTTON3 (side button)

 (in case you accidentally move your camera with the UNBOUNDABLE right click)